 The skin is a good indicator of how well your body is eliminating wastes.
 Skin blemishes, such as acne or boils, can be a sign that the bowels, liver and kidneys are not removing wastes properly, forcing the body to remove them via the skin.
-They could also indicate that your elimination system is overloaded with too many toxins.

 Herbs such as turmeric, chamomile, nettles and burdock root are known to alter the chemistry of your tissues, bringing them back to optimum function through helping the lymph, liver, kidneys and intercellular fluid rebalance.

 If you take the herbs with aloe vera it will have a stronger effect, as aloe vera is a ‘carrier’ to the skin and enhances absorption of nutrients by over 200%.

 To ensure a good night’s rest, avoid caffeine in the afternoon, ensure you go to bed at roughly the same time each night and turn your bedroom into a den of tranquility (ie comfortable with no television or technology to excite the mind).

 Balance your digestive fire with herbs

 Ginger root is particularly good at reducing unwanted bloating, warming up the digestive tract and speeding up the digestive process.